Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: w-Tangled Foams

 \subsubsection{The relations of $\calA^{(s)w}$}

-In addition to the usual $\aft$ and TC relations (see Figure \ref{fig:TCand4T}), as well as RI in the case of $\calA^{sw}=\calA^w/RI$, diagrams in $\calA^{(s)w}$ satisfy the following additional relations:
+In addition to the usual $\aft$ and TC relations (see Figure \ref{fig:TCand4T}), as well as RI in the case of $\calA^{sw}=\calA^w/RI$, arrow diagrams in $\calA^{(s)w}$ satisfy the following additional relations:

-{\it Vertex invariance}, denoted by \glost{VI}, are relations arising the same way as $\aft$ does, but with the participation of a vertex as opposed to a crossing:
+{\it Vertex invariance}, denoted by \glost{VI}, are relations which arise from the same principle as the classical $\aft$ relation, but with a vertex in place of a crossing:

 The other end of the arrow is in the same place throughout the relation, somewhere outside the picture shown.
-The signs are positive whenever the strand on which the arrow ends is directed towards the vertex, and negative when directed away.
-The ambiguously drawn vertex means any kind of vertex, but the same one throughout.
+The signs are positive whenever the edge on which the arrow ends is directed towards the vertex, and negative when directed away.
+The ambiguously drawn vertex means any kind of vertex, with edges oriented in any direction, as long as it is the same one throughout the relation.